strangergwenn/UnrealUpdater/README.md

 Overview
 --------

-UUpdater is a lightweight updater software built with Qt4, usable to deploy your UDK game simply over FTP, without additionnal work.
+UUpdater is a lightweight updater software, built with Qt5, to deploy your Unreal Engine game simply over anonymous FTP.
-It was developped for the free FPS [DeepVoid](http://deepvoid.eu/ "DeepVoid"), and is now available for everyone to use.
+It was developped for the free FPS [DeepVoid](http://deepvoid.eu/ "DeepVoid") and the space sim [Helium Rain](http://helium-rain.com), and is now available for everyone to use.
+When launched on client, it will download the game, check its consistency and install the UE4 redistributables before running the game.

 Right now, no major deployment has been made and the tool is still in development, use at your own risks.

-When launched on client, it will trigger .NET 4 installation if not detected, since this is needed by UDK and packed in the standard installer.

 User-side configuration files
 --------

 There are currently a few configuration files in the *Config/* folder, created on startup.

-1.  *UU_Lock.setting* is generated, do not use.
-2.  *UU_AutoLaunch.setting*, if existing, will trigger auto-launch of the game after updating.
-Delete it to abort this.
-3.  *UU_Dedicated.setting*, if existing, will make the game launch on server mode using the configured map.
-4.  *UU_Map.setting* contains the map name to launch on server mode, but you can very well add various parameters here for the UDK command line.
+1.  *UU_Lock.setting* is generated on start and removed on exit to prevent multiple instances.
+Remove it if the launcher doesn't start.
+2.  *UU_Accepted.setting* is generated when the user accepts to install the game.
+3.  *UU_Installed.setting* is generated when the redistributables have been installed.

 How to use
 --------

-Currently, the updater use a frehs installation of your game.
-This means that the first condition is that you build, cook and package your game with UnrealFrontend, then install (using the packaged installer) it in a new separated folder.
-This process will generate a file tree that you can use here.
-Do not use this process on a UDK development folder.
+The updater use a fresh installation of your game - you need to have a full deployed package of your game.
+The process will generate a file tree that you can use with this tool.

-1. First, edit the image resources in the *Res/* folder to match your game's UI.
-Use the sample *Res_Sample/* folder and rename it.
+1. Rename the *Res_Sample/* into *Res/* and edit the images to match your project's look.
-2. Edit *res/project.h* to set your about dialog and FTP data.
+2. Edit *Res/project.h* to set your FTP data, game name, etc.
-3. Use QTCreator to build the game.
+3. Use QTCreator to build the updater.
 You **should** use a static build of Qt so that the updater is a single file.
-4. Edit ReleaseNotes.xml on your server to update the description on the updater main window.
+4. Create a ReleaseNotes.xml on your server to update the description on the updater main window.
+See below.
-5. Edit Binaries/InstallData/GameManifest.xml to add a "md5" field on each "FileProperties" node with the MD5 checksum of the file.
-6. You should really check that all of this works locally.
+5. Create a GameManifest.xml on your server to tell the updater about the files you want.
+See below.
-7. Your updater is ready, feel free to rename it and distribute it.
+6. Your updater is ready, feel free to rename it and distribute it.

-**Beware : this is GPL'd software.
-You have to provide the sources (or a link to them on GitHub).**
+**Beware : this is GPL software.
+You have to provide the sources, or link them on GitHub if you didn't change anything.**

 ReleaseNotes.xml syntax
 --------

+You can edit the file by hand.

 	<ReleaseNotes>
 		<Version>MajorRelease42</Version>